 Elaboration

-From the fish stew
+From fish stock

-3. Strain it and reserve it.
+3. Strain it and set aside.

 From the zarzuela